 Reduce & Reuse

-- Don’t be shy to ask for smaller portions if you don’t want a full one.
+- Don't be afraid to ask for smaller portions when eating in the Mensa.

 The 2011 US Department of Labor’s guide to products made of slave and child labor is a great guide for making social justice guided purchasing decisions.
 The Trafficking Victims Protection Reauthorization Act (TVPRA) of 2005 requires the Department of Labor’s Bureau of International Affairs (ILAB) to “develop and make available to the public a list of goods from countries that ILAB has reason to believe are produced by forced labor or child labor in violation of international standards.”
 ILAB published its initial List on September 10, 2009, which included 122 goods from 58 countries.
 ILAB published its first update to the List on December 15, 2012, adding 6 goods and 12 countries.
 The 2011 update adds 2 good and 1 country to the List, a relatively small number compared to the 2009 initial List and the 2010 update.
 The List includes only those goods for which we are able to document the use of child or forced labor in their production.
 Given the pervasive nature of these global problems, it is likely that many more goods are produced through these egregious forms of labor use.